springerjanek/KicksX/README.md

 - tests
 - refactor big components to smaller ones

-### FYI: this is my first time with backend and it's not optimized as it should, I just used it to make my project more useful ans usable
+### FYI: this is my first time with backend and it's not optimized as it should, I just wanted to have my own endpoints and learn something new :)